lazyTimes/lazyTimes.github.io/source/_posts/【Linux】What is -dev-null and How to Use It.md

 copyright: true
 date: 2023-02-27 07:35:24
 ---
-# What is /dev/null and How to Use It
+# 【Linux】What is -dev-null and How to Use It

 [What is /dev/null and How to Use It (linuxhint.com)](https://linuxhint.com/what_is_dev_null/)